 Many family law issues arise as families grow and change over the years.
 We have experience helping clients navigate the waters of adjustments in obligations such as child support, alimony, residential relocation, and other related issues.

 Trusted Family Law and Divorce Lawyers in South Carolina

 At King Law, we’re dedicated to building a relationship with our clients to learn about what matters most as they move forward to a better place in their lives.
-When you partner with our South Carolina family and divorce lawyers, we’ll work tirelessly to do everything we can to attain the most desirable results possible for you and your family.
-Call the office of King Law at (888) 748-5464 or reach out to us online to schedule a consultation today.
+When you partner with our South Carolina family and divorce attorneys, we’ll work tirelessly to do everything we can to attain the most desirable results possible for you and your family.
+To schedule a consultation with one of our family law and divorce lawyers, contact us here or call (888) 748-5464.